TobyM7/Hyprland-Dotfiles/README.md

-#Hello👋
+##Hello👋
 Feel free to explore and incorporate what you like into your own configs (If anything).
 If you have any questions, comments or suggestions, open an issue or PR!
 ![Screenshot](https://github.com/TobyM7/Hyprland-Dotfiles/blob/main/Documents/screenshot.png)
+Staring:
 - **Window Manager** • [Hyprland](https://github.com/hyprwm/Hyprland)
 - **Shell** • [Bash](https://www.gnu.org/software/bash/) with
   [ble.sh](https://github.com/akinomyoga/ble.sh)